-California Environmental Quality Act
+Unique Archaeological Resources California Environmental Quality Act

-Section 21083.2 of CEQA (PRC Section 21000 et seq.) requires that the lead agency determine whether a project may have a significant effect on unique archaeological resources.
+In addition to the protection of Historical Resources, Section 21083.2 of CEQA (PRC Section 21000 et seq.) requires that the lead agency determine whether a project may have a significant effect on unique archaeological resources.
 A unique archaeological resource is defined in CEQA as an archaeological artifact, object, or site about which it can be clearly demonstrated that there is a high probability that it: